I don’t know how I found Upwork (formerly oDesk) years ago, but it was one of the best discoveries I made for my business.

 4. Post a succinct job description that outlines required skills.
 Provide documentation, if necessary.

-5. Upwork has a series of checks and balances including the ability for contractors to leave feedback on clients and vice versa.
-Check out the feedback other clients have left on contractors that apply to your job posting.
+5. Check out the feedback other clients have left on contractors that apply to your job posting.

 7. Advanced options for refining your applicants are also available to you.
 For example, you can select applicants based on locale or feedback scores.